dogweather/forkful/content/en/haskell/calculating-a-date-in-the-future-or-past.md

 ---
+title:                "Calculating a date in the future or past"
-title:                "Haskell recipe: Calculating a date in the future or past"
+html_title:           "Haskell recipe: Calculating a date in the future or past"
 simple_title:         "Calculating a date in the future or past"
 programming_language: "Haskell"
 category:             "Haskell"